otto-torino/django-baton/README.md

 - `FORCE_THEME`: You can force the light or dark theme, and the theme toggle disappears from the user area.
 Defaults to `None`
 - `BATON_CLIENT_ID`: The client ID of your baton subscription (unleashes AI functionalities).
 Defaults to `None`
 - `BATON_CLIENT_SECRET`: The client secret of your baton subscription (unleashes AI functionalities).
 Defaults to `None`
+- `IMAGE_PREVIEW_WIDTH`: The default image width in pixels of the preview shown to set the subject location of the `BatonAiImageField`.
+Defaults to `200`

 `AI`, `MENU` and `SEARCH_FIELD` configurations in detail: